 A lot of multi-national mega corporations use this structure and then have the IP holders located in very low tax rate countries because the income paid to it by the operating companies, which may be in high tax rate areas, will be charged a lower rate.
 Bloomberg ran a story today about how Google had gotten its tax rate down to 2% or 3% in some jurisdictions by using companies in the Cayman Islands and Ireland.
 Imagine that Dunkin Donuts charged each location $100,000 per year to use the name, shoving all of that income in the DD IP Holder LLC subsidiary, which may be in the Isle of Man.
 This is why the big accounting firms can be so lucrative.
-People who do this stuff and know the tax code spend their whole lives studying.
+People who do this stuff and know the tax code spend their whole lives studying it.

-Likewise, British American Tobacco has an entire page of its massive major subsidiaries.
+Likewise, British American Tobacco has an entire page of its major subsidiaries.
 It would be almost impossible for someone to bankrupt it unless they went after the parent holding company.
 You couldn’t just sue the local cigarette factory.
 It’s like a lawyer’s dream.
 Keep in mind, each of these main subsidiaries may have dozens of subsidiaries of their own.

 Now, to be perfectly clear: The rules are so incredibly complex that this is just a theoretical, incredibly simplified broad overview example of how something like this would work.
 It probably wouldn’t be worth the effort to setup a structure that complicated unless your business were generating massive annual profits.
 In most cases, a guy running a little bakery in a small town is going to be covered by his insurance policy.
 To him, the odds are good that a holding company would be an expensive, mind numbingly painful paperwork nightmare.